zik-uralov/daily-jokes/joke_history.md

 - 2025-12-06 18:24:32: Why did the developer break up with their keyboard?
 It just wasn't their type anymore. (source: https://official-joke-api.appspot.com/jokes/programming/random)
 - 2025-12-06 18:44:34: How do you get a baby alien to sleep?
 You rocket. (source: https://icanhazdadjoke.com/)
 - 2025-12-06 19:04:36: Enter any 11-digit prime number to continue. (source: https://geek-jokes.sameerkumar.website/api?format=json)
+- 2025-12-06 19:24:37: What are the strongest days of the week?
+Saturday and Sunday...the rest are weekdays. (source: https://icanhazdadjoke.com/)